 This opens the Text List / Matrix Constructor Template dialog.
+(If you would prefer to edit the template in a separate window, hold down the Option key when choosing from the Construct menu.)
 The template starts out as a list of all the field names in the current database.

 Now just press the Construct button, and BAM – a Text List Object, ready to go.